victorlga/cloud-course-project/docs/README.md

 [AWS Cost Estimation PDF: US$149.45/mo](My%20Estimate%20-%20Calculadora%20de%20Pre%C3%A7os%20da%20AWS.pdf)

-My estimation based on tests running 24/7 in all instances available on the autoscaling group: US$116.70/mo
+My estimation based on tests running 24/7 in all instances available on the autoscaling group, running locus with a spawn rate of 100 and 100 users: US$116.70/mo.

 ## Infrastructure diagram